IAmAnthem/CanineCalculations/ReadMe.md

 ## Limitations of Scripts
 I'm starting with some assumptions and haven't really tested the workflow in the wild with someone not heavily invested in canine breeding.

 There are probably things I don't know.

 I don't do any data validation, you can probably break the script by injecting bad data into the CSV.
-Some

 ## Why isn't this an open webapp?
 - Poisoning: in an online world where people are anonymous, spiteful, and selfish an open website is invitation to destruction.
 You know who you are.
 - Privacy: The only data you see by example here has been OK'd by the data owner.
 Some players may choose to not reveal their pet lineage or stats for whatever reason.
 - Skills: I'm a systems engineer by trade and at heart, I learn enough code to do what I need to do.
-Currently that's PowerShell, not something sexy like the AWS stack.
+Currently that's PowerShell, not something sexy like a [Serverless Web Application](https://aws.amazon.com/serverless/build-a-web-app/).
+But maybe someday?

 ### Progress Notes - what am I working on?